 St Andrew’s Hospice Bereavement Service is available to the community of Lanarkshire and is provided after a minimum of six months after bereavement.
 Our bereavement support team offers confidential support and counselling to people who have experienced a bereavement and are struggling to adjust to a new reality while coping with the pain of loss.

 Experiencing a bereavement can cause a broad range of grief reactions which are normal after such an experience.
-St. Andrew’s Hospice provides free bereavement counselling to the people of Lanarkshire who have experienced bereavement.
+St. Andrew’s Hospice provides free bereavement counselling to the people of Lanarkshire who have experienced a bereavement.

-Our counsellors offer a safe and confidential place to talk about your feelings and concerns free from opinions or advice.
+Our counsellors offer a safe and confidential space to talk about your feelings and concerns free from opinions or advice.
 Our counsellors will help you accept the reality of loss, enable you to work through the emotional pain experienced and help you to find ways of coping.

-Our counsellors will listen to you without judgment and help you explore your thoughts and emotions.
+Our counsellors will listen to you without judgment and will help you explore your thoughts and emotions.
 They may offer information, but they won’t tell you what you should think or do.

-Person referred:
+Person referred

 - Has not experienced a bereavement